helm/chart-testing/README.md

 #### GKE Example

 An example for GKE is available in the [examples/gke](examples/gke) directory.
 A custom `Dockerfile` additionally installs the `google-cloud-sdk` and a custom shell script puts everything together.

+#### Docker for Mac Example

+An example for Docker for Mac is available in the [examples/docker-for-mac](examples/docker-for-mac) directory.
+This script can be run as is in the [charts](https://github.com/helm/charts) repo.
+Make sure `Show system containers` is active for Docker's Kubernetes distribution, so the script can find the API server and configure `kubectl` so it can access the API server from within the container.